 Based on the findings of the physical assessment, the doctor might ask you to get some other tests done.

-In some cases, the doctor might suggest some urological or gynaecological exams to check for weak areas in the pelvic floor and see if other organs, such as the uterus, have prolapsed as well.
+or gynaecological exams to check for weak areas in the pelvic floor and see if other organs, such as the uterus, have prolapsed as well.

 There are various surgical treatment options for rectal prolapse, including;